mgnsk/evcache/README.md

 ## How it works

-The cache is a wrapper for `sync.Map` with autoexpiry, capacity limit and record ordering.
+The cache is a wrapper for `sync.Map` with transactions, autoexpiry, capacity limit and record ordering.
 It is similar to a non-blocking ordered map where writes do not block reads.
 Each value is wrapped in a record type and uses its own RWMutex.